 5. Investigate a support group and offer to go with her.

 Infertility is so isolating, and no one wants to become identified by it. it’s there, and the pain grows the more baby showers she’s invited to and the more pregnant women that seem to be popping up everywhere.
 Check out www.resolve.org for a local peer-led or professional led group in your area.
 It’s a great place to hear other’s stories, get tips and ask for guidance, and maybe even find a friend.

 Infertility is stressful and lonely for both of you.
 Talk often and don’t forget to have fun too.
 And one more tip - research shows that bringing her flowers helps to reduce her stress.

-Allison Ramsey is a licensed professional counselor and fertility counseling specialist in the Asheville area.
-She’s a member of the American Society for Reproductive Medicine, and completed their certificate training in mental health counseling for infertility.
+Allison Ramsey is a licensed clinical mental health counselor and fertility counseling specialist in the Asheville area.
+She’s a member of Resolve, The Infertility Association and the American Society for Reproductive Medicine.
 Contact her to start feeling better.